ARMmbed/mbed-os-5-docs/docs/refs/api/security/tls.md

 ##### Configuring Mbed TLS features

 Mbed TLS simplifies enabling and disabling features to meet the needs of a particular project, through compilation options.
-The default configuration:

-- Enables all modern and widely used features, to meet the needs of new projects.
-- Disables all features that are older or less common, to minimize the code footprint.

 The list of compilation flags is available in the fully documented configuration file, [config.h](https://github.com/ARMmbed/mbedtls/blob/development/include/mbedtls/config.h).

 For example, in an application called `myapp`, if you want to enable the EC J-PAKE key exchange and disable the CBC cipher mode, you can create a file named  `mbedtls-config-changes.h` in the `myapp` directory containing the following lines: